Abdaishere/E-Jam/Admin Client/e_jam_backend/README.md

 <tr>
     <td>/start</td>
     <td>POST</td>
-    <td>stream_id = the id of the stream to start, TODO mac_address = mac address of the card used in the testing process, ProcessType = the type of process to start (Generation or Verification, or GenerationAndVerification)</td>
+    <td>stream-id = the id of the stream to start, TODO mac-address = mac address of the card used in the testing process, process-type = the type of process to start (Generation or Verification, or GenerationAndVerification)</td>
     <td>StreamDetails</td>
     <td>Success</td>
     <td>generate or verify the Provided Stream</td>